rackerlabs/rackspace-how-to/content/managed-operations/oracle-e-business-suite-tips.md

 file version.
 To get the most out of their inventory investment, it's critical that they avoid known issues by being patched up to the most recent product patches available.
-The Patch Wizard is a key tool to use to keep patches up to date.
+The Patch Wizard is a key tool to use to keep patches up-to-date.

 The Patch Wizard is an interface that analyzes and compares patches currently applied in your instance to the patches included in the Recommended Patch List (RPL).
 It allows you to set your execution preferences, then performs impact analysis, and allows easy download of the patches that you decide to apply.
-You can easily access the Patch Wizard from the Oracle Applications Manager menu using the System Administrator Responsibility.
+You can easily access the Patch Wizard from the Oracle Applications Manager menu by using the System Administrator Responsibility.

 #### Leverage Multiple Organization Access Control security